Gradient Descent as a Perceptron Algorithm: Understanding Dynamics and Implicit Acceleration: Convergence Guarantees on Minimalistic Example

 \section{Convergence Guarantees on Minimalistic Example}

 We now present a comparison between the classical perceptron and quadratic perceptron approaches, and consider the following simple dataset with two samples:

 where $\mu > 0$ is a margin.
-The corresponding matrices from \eqref{eq:matrix_a} are $\mA_1$ and $\mA_2.$ Notice that the features $b_1$ and $b_2$ are close to each other, and their distance is controlled by the parameter $\mu > 0$: the smaller the $\mu$, the more difficult it is for an algorithm to find a separator between $b_1$ and $b_2.$ Consider a non-batch version of \colorref{eq:perceptron_quadratic_noise} with two samples: \begin{percetronbox} \end{percetronbox} which is executed until $\theta_t^\top \mA_1 \theta_t > 0$ and $\theta_t^\top \mA_2 \theta_t > 0.$ As in the classical perceptron algorithm, if the first sample is correctly classified, we update the point using that sample; otherwise, we use the other sample.
+The corresponding matrices from \eqref{eq:matrix_a} are $\mA_1$ and $\mA_2.$ Notice that the features $b_1$ and $b_2$ are close to each other, and their distance is controlled by the parameter $\mu > 0$: the smaller the $\mu$, the more difficult it is for an algorithm to find a separator between $b_1$ and $b_2.$ Consider a non-batch version of \colorref{eq:perceptron_quadratic_noise} with two samples: \begin{percetronbox} \end{percetronbox}

+which is executed until $\theta_t^\top \mA_1 \theta_t > 0$ and $\theta_t^\top \mA_2 \theta_t > 0.$ As in the classical perceptron algorithm, if the first sample is correctly classified, we update the point using that sample; otherwise, we use the other sample.
+To simplify the analysis, compared to \colorref{eq:perceptron_quadratic_noise}, when both samples are misclassified, we consider only the first sample in the update.
 [1][]{